Ireland's next prime minister is a conservative, gay 38-year-old

 In 2015, as Minister of Health, Varadkar came out on Irish national radio, joining a handful of other openly gay politicians in Ireland in support of the Marriage Equality Bill, which allows same sex couples to marry.

-Varadkar might seem to be an unexpected pick for leader of Ireland -- a country that's still finding its secular European footing after years of the church influence over the state.
+Varadkar might seem to be an unexpected pick for leader of Ireland -- a country that's still finding its secular European footing after years of church influence over the state.
 But Varadkar's policies signal a sharp move towards the right.

 Ireland's future